Human Actions Blamed for Gatlinburg’s Tragic Black Bear Losses

 Escalating Encounters: The Incidents

 The recent spate of bear sightings and interactions in Gatlinburg has raised alarm among both locals and wildlife officials.
-One incident that went viral involved a black bear approaching a woman and her child outside Bearskin Lodge.
+One incident that went viral involved a approaching a woman and her child outside Bearskin Lodge.

 The bear’s boldness, characterized by sniffing and even touching the woman, is not typical of wild bears, which generally avoid human contact.
 Tennessee Wildlife Resources Agency (TWRA) officials pointed out that such behavior often indicates a bear has become accustomed to humans, typically due to feeding by humans, either directly or indirectly through unsecured garbage.